ChrisAnn609/Student-Performance-Analysis/README.md

 - Data cleaning and formatting

 ### Exploratory Data Analysis
 Exploratory Data Analysis involved exploring the Student Performance Data Analysis data to answer key questions such as:
 -What are the trends in test scores over time and by subject?
 - Which students have the highest performance and what are their demographic characteristics?
 -Are there correlations between Test preparation course completion, lunch( free/reduced or standard) and test scores?
 -Are there correlations between attendance and test scores?
 - Are there correlations between Parental level of education and student's academic performance?

 The visualizations used to answer this question included: Slicers, cards, Line charts, Bar charts, World Map, Scatter Plots and Pie Charts.
+For this project, there were 226 students enrolled- 145 or 64% males and 81 or 36% females.
+The students were from four(4) different countries- Jamaica, Barbados, St. Lucia and Trinindad & Tobago.
+The 226 students were attached to different faculties namely, the Faculty of Business and Management, Faculty of Computer Science, Faculty of Education, Faculty of Engineering, Faculty of Fine and Performing Arts, Faculty of Health Sciences, Faculty of Humanities, Faculty of Mathematics & Statistics, Faculty of Natural Sciences and the Faculty of Social Sciences.
+All the students are at the College level and as a result, there are six(6) compulsory courses, which must be passed in order to matriculate into their respective majors.
+The compulsory courses are: Mathematics(MA2024),Writing(WR2024), Biology(BI2024), Physics(PH2024), Chemistry(CH2024) and Reading(RE2024).

+This project explored both the demographics and socio-economic background of the students.
+Of the 226 students, 87 (38.50%) were of Indian ethnicity, while 71 (31.42%) were of Chinese ethnicity and the remaining 68(30.09%) of African ethnicity.
+Throughout Semester I-2023, some students who completed test preparation courses, geared towards helping them grasp the concepts of each course with the final exams, while other students did no test preparation courses.
+There were also some students who received free/reduced lunches, which would have been sponsored by the School, Government or by a donor, while other students purchased the standardized lunch from the School canteen.
+The Parental educational level was also explored.
+64 of the parents obtained an Associate's Degree from a College or University, while 46 parents attended some College, however, did not complete their studies.
+42 parents obtained a High School diploma, while another 42 parents attended High School, however, did not receive a High School diploma.
+22 parents are holders of a Bachelor's of Science Degree and 10 parents are holders of a Master's Degree.

+At the end of Semester I-2023, 122 students obtained a grade C, 36 students obtained a grade B, 36 students obtained a grade F while 32 students obtained a grade A.

 ### Data Analysis
 The following metrics were calculated using DAX formulas: